Most popular posts

 - Communicating good news and bad A good partnership will reduce the implicit pressure to sugarcoat negative events or downplay bad news.

-- A Private Equity Perspective on Boards Which board practices at publicly-traded companies make the most sense to implement at a small- or mid- sized private company?
+- A private equity approach to building a strong board Which board practices at publicly-traded companies make the most sense to implement at a small- or mid- sized private company?
 Directors & Boards magazine outlines six specific strategies for high-growth companies to create the optimal board.